The Border | How many coffeeshops are there in Amsterdam?

 - No hard drugs may be held and/or sold in the coffeeshop;

 - The coffeeshop may not cause any nuisance, such as parking nuisance around the coffeeshop, noise nuisance and/or loitering customers in front of the coffeeshop itself;

-- Per transaction, only personal use (5 grams) may be sold;
+- Per transaction, only personal use (up to 5 grams) may be sold;

 - The coffeeshop is only allowed to have a small commercial stock (no more than 500 grams) on hand;

 - The coffeeshop must be an alcohol-free establishment;